 The Classification of Common Hydraulic Valve

-Relief valve can regulate the hydraulic system to maintain a constant state when it reaches the set pressure.
+The relief valve can regulate the hydraulic system to maintain a constant state when it reaches the set pressure.
 A relief valve for overload protection is called a safety valve.
 When the system fails and the pressure rises to the limit that may cause damage, the valve port will open and overflow to ensure the safety of the system.

 Pressure reducing valve can control the branch circuit to get a stable pressure that is lower than that of the main circuit.
-According to the different pressure functions it controls, pressure reducing valve can be divided into set value pressure reducing valve (the output pressure is a constant value), set difference pressure reducing valve (the input and output pressure difference is a set value) and set ratio pressure reducing valve (The input and output pressure maintain a certain ratio).
+According to the different pressure functions it controls, pressure reducing valve can be divided into set value pressure reducing valve (the output pressure is a constant value), set difference pressure reducing valve (the input and output pressure difference is a set value), and set ratio pressure reducing valve (The input and output pressure maintain a certain ratio).

-Sequential valve can make an actuator (such as hydraulic cylinder, hydraulic motor, etc.) act before making other actuators act sequentially.
+A sequential valve can make an actuator (such as hydraulic cylinder, hydraulic motor, etc.) act before making other actuators act sequentially.

 Thank you for reading our article and we hope it can help you better understand the classification of common hydraulic valves.
 If you want to learn more about hydraulic valves, we would like to advise you to visit Adamant Valve homepage for more information.